-Even after separating from the military, Veterans often continue to feel a strong sense of affiliation with aspects of military culture.
+Even after separating from the military, Veterans often continue to feel a strong sense of affiliation with aspects of their service.

 Military Screening Questions:

-- Do you have a close family member who has served in the military?
+Do you have a close family member or partner who has served in the military?

 If he or she has served in the military you might consider following up with questions such as:

-- Have you ever served in the National Guard or Reserve components?
+Have you ever served in the Reserves or National Guard?
 (Learn more.)

 Tip - Asking whether your client has close family members who have served in military can:

 Lead to a deeper understanding of your client's family context.

 Allow you to assess whether family functioning could benefit from connection with relevant resources.
 (Learn more.)